error27/smatch/Documentation/IR.md

 - .type: type of .target, must be an integral type

 #### OP_NEG
-Arithmetic negation.
+Integer negation.
 - .src: operand (type must be compatible with .target)
+- .target: result of the operation (must be an integral type)
+- .type: type of .target

+#### OP_FNEG
+Floating-point negation.
+- .src: operand (type must be compatible with .target)
-- .target: result of the operation
+- .target: result of the operation (must be a floating-point type)
 - .type: type of .target

 #### OP_COPY